BEST FRIENDS, POLITICAL TERRORISTS

 Debbie Stafford - from Denver - did an impromptu visit.
 I spoke with her after her speech and offered my assistance to her in fighting the breed ban in Denver, if she is re-elected.
 She had some great ideas:

 Key takeaways (I won't go into my opinions on these as I believe all or most of us share the same opinions):

-It amazed me that the premise of this summit was for good, sane, well-written, enforceable breed-neutral dog ordinances and yet BFAS came up with all these points that support breed-specific dog legislation.
+It amazed me that the premise of this summit was for good, sane, well-written, enforceable breed-neutral dog ordinances and yet Best Friends Animal Society came up with all these points that support breed-specific dog legislation.
 Several points they want to propose are subjective ("exploitive" breeder, temperament testing, aggression) and may be hard to define.

 Michael Mountain, president and founder of Best Friends Animal Sanctuary, talked about a recent poll they did.
 In one question, (can't remember the phrasing) the result was that breeders are responsible and should be held accountable for the actions of dogs they have bred.
 Another poll question indicated that owners were responsible for dog bites and attacks; less than 20% felt the breeder was responsible for the dog's actions.
 The questions seemed to contradict each other.
 The poll is the basis for many of the points BFAS wants to include in their national initiative for dog legislation.
 I searched BFAS' website and was unable to find the poll.

 Many of the guest speakers quoted CDC statistics in supporting their views.
 None of them acknowledged that the CDC does not support using their statistics for developing dog legislation and even admits to the inaccuracy of the data.